 The Spalding Maggie Dixon NCAA Division I Rookie Coach of the Year is presented to the recipient each year during the WBCA Award Show which is held as part of the WBCA National Convention.

 Any WBCA member NCAA Division I head coach who is in their rookie season is eligible for this award.
 A rookie coach is defined as a first-year head coach in NCAA Division I women's basketball.
 A head coach whose institution has transitioned to NCAA Division I will not qualify for this award if it is not their first year as a head coach at that institution.
 A head coach/assistant coach who has coached at the professional level and then returns to the collegiate level IS NOT eligible for this award.
+An "interim" head coach does not qualify.

 Any rookie coach who fits the above criteria is eligible for this award.
 There is no formal nomination process.
 All NCAA DI conference communications directors are contacted and asked to submit to the WBCA the names, awards and other relevant news regarding all rookie coaches within their respective conferences.